HAROLD GRAVES 1899–1985

 Enlisted: 26 February 1918 at Nottingham

 Age at enlistment: 18 years 135 days.
 Occupation: Gardener.
-Height 5ft 3ins, chest 35ins, R of Exp 2½ ins.
+Height 5ft 3ins, chest 35ins, Range of Expansion 2½ ins.
 Religion: Church of England.
 Next of Kin: Henry E Graves (father), The Harlequin, Radcliffe on Trent

 Medals Awarded: British War and Victory.